Virgin Money UK (OTCMKTS:CBBYF) Reaches New 1-Year High at $1.75

-Shares of Virgin Money UK PLC (OTCMKTS:CBBYF) reached a new 52-week high on Monday .
-The company traded as high as $1.75 and last traded at $1.75, with a volume of 0 shares trading hands.
+Shares of Virgin Money UK PLC (OTCMKTS:CBBYF) reached a new 52-week high during trading on Monday .
+The company traded as high as $1.75 and last traded at $1.75, with a volume of 0 shares.
 The stock had previously closed at $1.75.

 About Virgin Money UK (OTCMKTS:CBBYF)